Skip to main content

 Frequently Asked Questions

 A: While possible, fins give you the thrust and speed needed to catch more waves and swim more efficiently.
-Fins aren't needed for young children but are a must for 99% of adult bodyboarders.
+Fins aren't necessary for young children but are a must for most adult bodyboarders and bodysurfers.

 Q: What size fin do I need?